 All students take the same two courses, both taught by UF faculty.

 - SPN3948: Spanish Service Learning (taught in Spanish).
 This course meets once weekly and additionally requires 7-10 service hours each week at a community health center (medical, dental or pharmacy).
-ISA will make placements based on student interest and assignments will be announced the first Monday of the program.
+ISA will make placements based on student interest and assignments will be announced on the first Monday of the program.

 - ZOO4956: Emerging Disease in the Americans (taught in English).
-This course meets daily and is designed to provide an introduction to the ecology & evolution of emerging diseases, with special focus on Peru in particular and the Americas in general.
+This course meets daily and is designed to provide an introduction to the ecology & evolution of emerging diseases, with a special focus on Peru in particular and the Americas in general.
 Case studies will vary depending on current events

 Students will be able to experience the unique culture of Cusco by living with host families while on the program.
 In addition to having an opportunity to be immersed in the Spanish language, students will observe and experience aspects of the Peruvian lifestyle that are inaccessible to most visitors.

 This program offers two overnight excursions: Machu Picchu and the Sacred Valley; and Puno and Lake Titicaca.
 Additional day trips and other cultural events are also included:

 - Welcome dinner on the first night after arrival.